fencsik/ProbeTrack/00readme.txt

   oscillating vs. unidirectional gratings
 * driftsearch02: control study with oscillating motion replaced with each stimulus moving in a random direction (balanced across stimuli)
+* driftsearch03: control study, in which grouping is broken up by using heterogeneous distractor speeds

 * flashtrack1: first FlashTrack study with either one target or one distractor flashing